Cmorgan21/Yours-Truly/README.md

     - The Video I used in the index.html is from TED-Ed's Channel Respecivley [Youtube Channel](https://www.youtube.com/@TEDEd)

-    - The Website Logo was used creating Canva
+    - The Website Logo was used created Canva

 - ### Content
     - A underline hover effect on the navigation bar was learnt and followed by a youtube video